1969 Baltimore Colts season: Week 6 vs 49ers

-The loss ended the Colts 13-game winning streak aginst the 49ers, losing to them for the first time since the 1962 season.
+The loss ended the Colts 13-game winning streak against the 49ers, losing to them for the first time since the 1962 season.
 This would be the last time the 49ers would visit the Colts until 1989, by when Robert Irsay had moved the franchise to Indianapolis.
 The 49ers would next play in Baltimore when meeting the Ravens in 2003.